dreamcatcher-tech/network/Inbox/2024-08-09 1616 tps report generation.md

 It is called in its own isolated branch.

 Files are always controlled by the caller and can be set to anything in the run branch.

+Either going to be individual files, or run via a controller type thing.
+The controller would be able to run batches of runs, doing things like linear, or parallel executions.
+A Widget that can read the controller file, would be able to read the files that were executing, and would look up the TPS reports for display.
+When loading a specific tps report, you could rerun the test, and this would cause the controller to tell then task runner to do something.
+So the widget controls the task runner by talking to the controller, since the controller tracks it all.

+Test controller actions are async tho, and the test runners.
+Test runners break up the job further into each individual case

+- controller gathers all the files together required to execute a run
+- controller starts the runners for each test file
+-

+A watching run is one where the files are being edited and the tests need to rerun if they would have been affected by those changes.